Lodges & Meeting Spaces

 Two rooms separated by a collapsible wall, Griffith North and South can each accommodate up to 100 guests.
 When more space is needed, the Griffith rooms easily combine to form one large room.
-With flexible room setups, the Griffith rooms are perfect for activities ranging among small group discussions, breakout sessions, and active teambuilding.
+With flexible room setups, the Griffith rooms are perfect for activities ranging among small group discussions, breakout sessions, and active team building.
 HD projectors with screens, high speed wireless Internet, and paper easels are available.
-A collapsible wall separates the Griffith Rooms from Kampen’s main room, and can easily be torn down to create maximum space.
+A collapsible wall separates the Griffith Rooms from Kampen’s main room, and can easily be removed to create maximum space.

 A warm and comfortable place to meet and dine.

 Lake Village’s main dining hall, Scheumann Lodge features two spacious meeting and dining rooms separated by a collapsible wall in addition to a cozy breakout space.
 Huge log trusses, custom chandeliers, four fireplaces, and a state of the art AV system creates the perfect environment for conversation over a meal, small group discussion sessions, or large presentations.

 The primary dining hall in Lake Village, The Elk Room fits up to 400 people.
 Wired for sound, and featuring an HD projector and high speed wireless internet, the Elk Room features everything needed for large presentations.
 A collapsible wall separates the Elk Room from the Mountain Lion Room and can be opened to create additional space.

 The back half of Scheumann Lodge, the Mountain Lion Room can accommodate up to 300 people.
 A collapsible wall separates the Mountain Lion Room from the Elk Room to create two large, separated spaces.
 Wired for sound, the Mountain Lion Room features an HD projector, high speed wireless Internet, and paper easels.
 For large groups, the Mountain Lion Room can be used for additional dining space.